Environmental Assessment: Township of North Dundas Waste Management Plan

-The Township of North Dundas Announces the Commencement of an EA of the Boyne Road Landfill
+The Township of North Dundas Announces the Commencement of an EA of the Township Waste Management Plan

-The Township of North Dundas (the Township) has initiated a study under the Environmental Assessment Act to expand the Boyne Road Landfill Site (the site).
+The Township of North Dundas (the Township) has initiated a study under the Environmental Assessment Act on the Township’s waste management plan for disposal of waste for a 25-year planning period.

-The site is the only municipal waste disposal site available for residents and businesses located in the Township.
+The Boyne Road Landfill site (the Site) is the only municipal waste disposal site available for residents and businesses located in the Township.
 In late 2014, as part of regulatory approval processes, the Township was made aware that it had exceeded its approved landfill disposal capacity.
 To continue using the site in the short-term, an emergency Environmental Compliance Approval (ECA) was received with a requirement that the Township evaluate waste management alternatives.
 The evaluation considered: site closure and waste export, site expansion, a new landfill and alternative waste technologies.
 The result of the comparative evaluation was that expansion of the existing site was the preferred alternative.
 Based on the findings of this evaluation, the Council directed Township staff to pursue approval to expand the site.
 The site expansion requires approval under the Ontario Environmental Assessment Act.
-The purpose of the Environmental Assessment is to identify alternatives, evaluate the alternative potential effects on the environment and select a preferred alternative for the proposed landfill expansion.
+The purpose of the Environmental Assessment is to evaluate long-term solid waste management options to accommodate waste disposal for a 25-year planning period.

 The Township is located in Eastern Ontario, in the United Counties of Stormont, Dundas and Glengarry, approximately 40 kilometres (km) south of Ottawa.
 The site is located along Boyne Road, approximately 1.5 km east of the Village of Winchester on Lot 8, Concession VI in the former Township of Winchester.
 The location of the site is indicated on the map below.